-Like most people, you have probably made some not so great money decisions and have financial regrets about certain things you shouldn't have done or wish you never did with your money.
+Like most people, you have probably made some not-so-great money decisions.
+Maybe you have financial regrets about certain things you shouldn't have done or wish you never did with your money.

-However, when it comes to money mistakes and regrets, it's important to recognize what you are doing wrong as early possible and then make the changes necessary to address the situation before it comes too late and what better way to get started than learning from the mistakes of others?
+However, when it comes to money mistakes and regrets, it's important to recognize what you are doing wrong as early possible and then make the changes necessary to address the situation before it's too late.
+And what better way to get started than learning from the mistakes of others?

-I'll be talking through some of the most common financial mistakes and regrets that people have made and what you should be doing to avoid them but first let's clarify the difference between a bad financial decision vs. a financial regret.
+I'll be talking through some of the most common money mistakes and financial regrets people make and what you should be doing to avoid them.
+But first, let's clarify the difference between a bad financial decision vs. a financial regret.

 Bad financial decisions